tetratelabs/proxy-wasm-go-sdk/doc/OVERVIEW.md

 // RegisterSharedQueue registers the shared queue on this plugin context.
 // "Register" means that OnQueueReady is called for this plugin context whenever a new item is enqueued on that queueID.
 // Only available for types.PluginContext.
-The returned ququeID can be used for Enqueue/DequeueSharedQueue.
+The returned queueID can be used for Enqueue/DequeueSharedQueue.
 // Note that "name" must be unique across all Wasm VMs which share a same "vm_id".
 // That means you can use "vm_id" can be used for separating shared queue namespace.
 //
 // Only after RegisterSharedQueue is called, ResolveSharedQueue("this vm_id", "name") succeeds
-// to retrive queueID by other VMs. func RegisterSharedQueue(name string) (ququeID uint32, err error)
+// to retrive queueID by other VMs. func RegisterSharedQueue(name string) (queueID uint32, err error)

 // EnqueueSharedQueue enqueues an data to the shared queue of the given queueID.
 // In order to get queue id for a target queue, use "ResolveSharedQueue" first. func EnqueueSharedQueue(queueID uint32, data []byte) error

 // ResolveSharedQueue acquires the queueID for the given vm_id and queue name.
-// The returned ququeID can be used for Enqueue/DequeueSharedQueue. func ResolveSharedQueue(vmID, queueName string) (ququeID uint32, err error)
+// The returned queueID can be used for Enqueue/DequeueSharedQueue. func ResolveSharedQueue(vmID, queueName string) (queueID uint32, err error)
 ```

 Basically `RegisterSharedQueue` and `DequeueSharedQueue` are used by "consumer" of the queue